 - actions to accelerate innovation, support clean technology, and create jobs.

 Together, these interrelated pillars form a comprehensive plan to support Canada’s transition to a low carbon future.

 To support this transition and to reduce GHG emissions, Canada has committed to phasing out its coal-fired electricity power plants by 2030.

 Canada has reduced its coal consumption by 24% since 1990 and by 41% since 2000.

 Canada has committed to reduce GHGs by 30 percent from 2005 levels by 2030.

 In 2016, the federal government announced a national climate change policy, which included a Canada-wide carbon pollution pricing system.

-With existing and planned provincial action, broad-based carbon pollution pricing will apply in provinces with nearly 85 percent of Canada’s economy and population by 2017, covering a large part of Canada’s emissions.
+With existing and planned provincial action, broad-based carbon pollution pricing has started to apply in nearly all provinces and territories, covering a large part of Canada’s emissions.

 Learn more about the Pathway to Canada’s 2030 target.